Strategic Agenda for Postsecondary Education

 - Increase enrollment in postsecondary education.

-- Undergraduate Enrollment (State & Campus-Level): Total unduplicated number of students who enroll in an undergraduate program in an academic year, either full-time or part-time.
+- Undergraduate Enrollment (State- and Campus-Level): Total unduplicated number of students who enroll in an undergraduate program in an academic year, either full-time or part-time.

 Priority: Success